scala/docs.scala-lang/_overviews/scala3-book/scala-tools.md

 #### Coursier

 In a related note, [Coursier](https://get-coursier.io/docs/overview) is a “dependency resolver,” similar to Maven and Ivy in function.
-It’s written from scratch in Scala, “embraces functional programming principles,” and downloads artifacts in parallel for rapid downloads. sbt uses it to handle most dependency resolutions, and as a command-line tool, it can be used to easily install tools like sbt, Java, and Scala on your system, as shown in our [Getting Started][getting_started] page
+It’s written from scratch in Scala, “embraces functional programming principles,” and downloads artifacts in parallel for rapid downloads. sbt uses it to handle most dependency resolutions, and as a command-line tool, it can be used to easily install tools like sbt, Java, and Scala on your system, as shown in our [Getting Started][getting_started] page.

-See the [`cs launch` page](https://get-coursier.io/docs/cli-launch) for details on how Coursier can be used to launch applications from dependencies, as shown in this example from the `launch` web page:
+This example from the `launch` web page shows that the `cs launch` command can be used to launch applications from dependencies:

 ```scala
 $ cs launch org.scalameta::scalafmt-cli:2.4.2 -- --help